TondaniInData/Customer-Churn-Prediction-using-Logistic-Regression/README.md

-# Customer-Churn-Prediction-using-Logistic-Regression
 # Customer Churn Prediction Using Logistic Regression

 ## Project Overview

 Customer retention is one of the most important challenges faced by subscription-based businesses.
 Acquiring new customers is often more expensive than retaining existing ones, making customer churn analysis a valuable business activity.

-This project develops a **Logistic Regression** machine learning model to predict whether a customer is likely to leave a telecommunications company.
+This project develops a Logistic Regression machine learning model to predict whether a customer is likely to leave a telecommunications company.
 Using the Telco Customer Churn dataset, the project follows a complete machine learning workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, model training, and performance evaluation.

 The project demonstrates how machine learning can support proactive customer retention strategies by identifying customers who are at a high risk of churning.

----

-# Business Problem
+## Business Problem

 Customer churn directly impacts revenue, profitability, and long-term business growth.
 Without understanding why customers leave, companies struggle to design effective retention strategies.

 The objective of this project is to analyse customer characteristics and service usage patterns to identify factors associated with churn and build a predictive model that can estimate the likelihood of a customer leaving the company.

----

-# Objectives
+## Objectives

 The objectives of this project are to: